 “It got pretty hairy there for a while,” Fire Chief Brody Anderson told reporters.
 “We almost lost a crew member when an unstable formation of tuna casseroles collapsed, burying him for several minutes.
 But we kept our wits about us and dug him out before he succumbed to the tasty dish.”

-“Even during the most intense stages of the rescue, the family’s friends just kept showing up at the scene and dumping massive amounts of casserole on top of the already mountainous collection,” he added.
+“Even during the most intense stages of the rescue, the family’s friends just kept showing up at the scene saying ‘congrats on the new baby!’ and dumping more casserole on top of the already mountainous collection,” he added.

 According to emergency responders on the scene, Anderson and his team finally broke through the last stack of warm trays and Crock-Pots of food left on the family’s porch before kicking in the door and finding the helpless family huddled over their dining room table, picking at a cheesy chicken Alfredo casserole.